yalmip/yalmip.github.io/_posts/commands/2016-09-17-optimizer.md

 ### Comments

-Note that assigned values of [sdpvar] objects are not updated after the optimization problem is solved.
+Note that assigned values of [sdpvar](/command/sdpvar) objects are not updated after the optimization problem is solved.

  Sum-of-squares problems can be handled through optimizer also.
-Note though that parameters in the sum-of-squares problem cannot be explicitly defined in [optimizer], but YALMIP has to deduce them from non-sos constraints, the objective, input parameters and output parameters.
+Note though that parameters in the sum-of-squares problem cannot be explicitly defined in [optimizer](/command/optimizer), but YALMIP has to deduce them from non-sos constraints, the objective, input parameters and output parameters.

 Variables involved in defining the geometry of an uncertainty set when using the robust optimization framework cannot be parameters (during compilation, YALMIP treats all parameters asdecision variables, and this effectively means that there is no description of the uncertainty set (the uncertainty set is defined as the constraints only involving uncertain variables)).
 Hence, the following scaled uncertainty box will not work